keyboard_arrow_up

 Shielding Effectiveness

-The ability of a shield component to prevent the passage of electromagnetic radiation.
-Shielding effectiveness is expressed as a ratio of electromagnetic signals with and without the shield component.
+The ability of a shielding material to block electromagnetic radiation, expressed as a ratio comparing signals with and without the shield.

 Skin Effect